SpotLite360 IOT Solutions, Inc - GuruFocus.com

 DENVER and VANCOUVER, British Columbia, Aug.
-26, 2022 (GLOBE NEWSWIRE) -- SPOTLITE360 IOT SOLUTIONS, INC. (“SpotLite360” or the “Company”) (CSE: LITE) ( SPLTF) (Frankfurt: 87A) is pleased to announce that it has acquired a 100% equity interest in Reti Capital Corp. (“RETI”) and in connection thereof, acquired a 100% equity interest in Back to the Digital, Inc. (“BTTD”) a Denver, Colorado based digital media company.
-BTTD is the parent of the very successful website www.ImFromDenver.com.
+29, 2022 (GLOBE NEWSWIRE) -- SPOTLITE360 IOT SOLUTIONS, INC. (“SpotLite360” or the “Company”) (CSE: LITE) ( SPLTF) (Frankfurt: 87A) is pleased to announce that it has released financial and operational results for the second quarter of 2022.
+A complete set of the June 30, 2022 Consolidated Financial Statements and Management’s Discussion & Analysis (MD&A) are filed on SEDAR (www.sedar.com).
+All results are expressed in Canadian dollars unless otherwise specified.

-BTTD is a nationally recognized producer of data-driven digital content that entertains, engages, interacts and increases revenues across many digital platforms.
-ImFromDenver.com is one platform used to distribute their produced digital content and has driven best in class consumer engagement numbers.
-On an average daily basis, this platform has over three hundred thousand unique visitors and frequently over six hundred thousand visitors.
-In a recent 28 days span the site had over 15 million views.
-Everyday their website is ranked in the top three highest consumer trafficked sites in Colorado.
-The acquisition of BTTD will present greater opportunity to scale the supply chain digital twin in SpotLite360’s customer base.
-The BTTD team will also enhance SpotLite360’s marketing effort and facilitate a new suite of consumer facing solutions as an integral part of SpotLite360’s SaaS based supply chain technology solutions.
-With consistent revenue growth year over year, BTTD has built and told the story of many companies, products and brands.
+SpotLite360 was listed on the Canadian Security Exchange (CSE) in June of 2021 and has since focused on a strategy of growth through organic sales and strategic acquisitions.
+The Company’s portfolio of solutions has continued to evolve with our customer’s needs and the addition of our acquisitions’ expertise, technologies, engineering, and product offerings.
+Throughout our first-year start-up, SpotLite360 has steadily grown quarterly revenues and adjusted EBITDA.
+The vision of creating a supply chain tracing, tracking, monitoring, and visibility SaaS platform for enterprise scale has proven to add value to our client’s operations.
+SpotLite360 is pioneering new solutions and disrupting traditional outdated supply chain practices.

-Reti also brings an exclusive global license with Encapsa Technology Ventures, Inc. (“Encapsa”) to the SpotLite360 team within the supply chain arena; the global license will leverage Encapsa’s patented data storage technology that uniquely brings together all forms of structured or unstructured data and makes that data searchable and available to all members of the enterprise.
-Encapsa’s unique, novel, and proprietary data storage and data management technology facilitates the uniting of disparate data for consummation and analysis.
+SpotLite360 posted a significant increase in revenue for the second three months of fiscal 2022 with total revenue of C$8,705,783 as compared to Q1 2022 revenue of C$944,000 and C$(NIL) for Q2 of the prior year 2021.
+The company’s first cash flow positive quarter with adjusted EBITDA of C$211,137 as compared to a near break-even cash flow Q1 2022.
+With continued investment in operations and delivery of enterprise scalable solutions, the company recognized a Q2 2022 loss of C($522,671) or $(0.01) per share.
+Most expenses are related to salaries, amortization, operating expenses and share based compensation.

 On behalf of the Board of Directors of the Company,